 One of the most fascinating aspects of Orlando's history is its deep ties to the Civil Rights movement.
 Historic Eatonville, located 15 minutes west of Winter Park, played a key role and is a must-visit for history buffs.
 Incorporated in 1887, it's one of the oldest African-American municipalities in the United States.
 What's more, Eatonville was the childhood home of celebrated author Zora Neale Hurston (Their Eyes Were Watching God).

-Today, Hurston is honored by the Zora Neale Hurston National Museum, aka the Hurston, which provides gallery space for artists of African descent.
+Today, Hurston is honored by the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, which provides gallery space for artists of African descent.
 There's no set admission fee, but donations are encouraged.
 Eatonville also hosts the annual Zora Neale Hurston Festival of the Arts and Humanities, aka Zora!
-Festival, a week-long celebration with several events that are free to attend.
-It traditionally takes place in late January and early February.
+Festival, a month-long celebration in January with several events that are free to attend.

 Learn more: Multicultural Festivals in Orlando